STATEConnecticut

 How do I apply for WIC in CT?

-If you are currently not a WIC participant but are looking to apply, to find the local WIC office closest to you.
-Due to the COVID-19 pandemic, WIC appointments are being held over the phone.
+If you are currently not a WIC participant but are looking to apply, please fill out the online Interest Form to begin your application process or apply in person at the local WIC office closest to you.

 For more information, contact